sayCHEESExD/packet-panic-relay-arena/README.md

 ### WebGL

 The project is prepared as a WebGL build for browser-based play.
-The game is optimized as a lightweight two-player multiplayer prototype.
+The game is optimized as a lightweight multiplayer prototype.

 ## Screenshots